Ohio High School Boys Basketball Poll - Portsmouth Daily Times

 |10.
 Cle.
 Hts.
 Lutheran E.

-Others receiving 12 or more points: Cols.
-Ready 17, Proctorville Fairland 16, New Middletown Springfield 14, Minford 12
+Others receiving 12 or more points: New Middletown Springfield 22, Cols.
+Ready 17, Proctorville Fairland 14, Minford 14, Campbell Memorial 13

 |DIVISION IV